 Tuberville’s team got it done in the classroom as well.
 UC posted a team GPA of 2.989 in the winter of 2014, with 55 student-athletes achieved a 3.0 or higher GPA, with 20 Bearcats on the Dean’s List for achieving a 3.4 GPA or above.
 Three student-athletes, Brad Harrah, Lefeld and Kyle Taubenheim, posted perfect 4.0 GPAs during the semester.

-In three seasons in Lubbock, Tuberville led the Red Raiders to a 20-17 mark and a pair of bowl appearances.
-In 17 seasons as a head coach, he holds a 130-77 career record.
+He came to UC after three years at Texas Tech, where he led the Red Raiders to a 20-17 mark and a pair of bowl appearances.

 He coached one of the nation’s best offenses in 2012 as the Red Raiders finished the regular season ranked No. 2 in passing offense (361.9 ypg), No. 7 in passing efficiency (157.51 rtg), No. 21 in total offense (501.4 ypg) and No. 16 in scoring offense, averaging 37.8 points per game.
-Tech finished with a 7-5 mark and will play in the 2012 Meineke Care Care Bowl of Texas.
+Tech finished with a 7-5 mark and played in the 2012 Meineke Car Care Bowl of Texas.

 Texas Tech was one of the nation’s most improved defenses in 2012, ranking No. 22 in pass defense and surrendering less than 200 yards passing per game (195.8).
 That defense held than No. 5/4 West Virginia, one of the nation’s most prolific offenses, to its lowest point total of the 2012 season in a 59-14 Red Raiders win.